-Table 7-1 shows the proposed MVEB for NO_X and PM{10} for an average winter day in Sacramento County (the nonattainment area for the federal PM{10} standards).
-The MVEB have been prepared consistent with the on-road emissions inventory by rounding the values up to the nearest tenth of ton per day (tpd).
-The MVEB for NO_X are based on combustion sources and are a result of on-road motor vehicles.
+Table 7-1 shows the proposed MVEB for NO_X and PM10 for an average winter day (rounded up to the nearest tenth of ton per day (tpd)) in Sacramento County (the nonattainment area for the federal PM10 standard).
+The MVEB was The MVEB for NOx are based on combustion sources and are a result of on-road motor vehicles.
 The MVEB for PM10 are broken down into emissions from the following categories: